openvinotoolkit/openvino/samples/python/speech_sample/README.md

 If the GNA device is selected (for example, using the `-d` GNA flag), the GNA Inference Engine plugin quantizes the model and input feature vector sequence to integer representation before performing inference.

-Several neural network quantization modes:
+Several neural model quantization modes:

 - *static* - The first utterance in the input file is scanned for dynamic range.
 The scale factor (floating point scalar multiplier) required to scale the maximum input value of the first utterance to 16384 (15 bits) is used for all subsequent inputs.
-The neural network is quantized to accommodate the scaled input dynamic range.
+The neural model is quantized to accommodate the scaled input dynamic range.
 - *user-defined* - The user may specify a scale factor via the `-sf` flag that will be used for static quantization.

 The `-qb` flag provides a hint to the GNA plugin regarding the preferred target weight resolution for all layers.
-For example, when `-qb 8` is specified, the plugin will use 8-bit weights wherever possible in the network.
+For example, when `-qb 8` is specified, the plugin will use 8-bit weights wherever possible in the model.

 > **NOTE**:
 >